 This is my recipe for a super easy, mega nutritious, absolutely delicious and really filling soup that is suitable for vegans, gluten-free and can be knocked up in less than 30 mins (including prep time) with the hardest part of this being the chopping!

-I love this recipe because not only is it really nutritious and filling, it is really easy to make, with very little faff – even for someone like me who is
+I love this recipe because not only is it really nutritious and filling, it is really easy to make, with very little faff – even for someone like me who is a distinctly average cook.
+The ingredients have loads of health benefits but are cheap and easily accessible – great if you are on a tight budget or if doing a big shop is overwhelming.

-The lentils and potato in the soup make it filling without being too heavy or stodgy, which is great for sensitive
+The lentils and potato in the soup make it filling without being too heavy or stodgy, which is great for sensitive tums, and due to the water content it is naturally hydrating.
+And of course, if you are post-treatment and trying to shift some weight, it is low calorie, low fat, and nutrient dense.
+Boom!

 To top it all off, it can also be made in advance and frozen in individual portions, meaning you have a great option for those days when you have no energy or desire to cook.
 Simply reheat and enjoy.